BreakyZ/mod_specialist_skills_rework/README.md

 * Scythe specialization applies to 2 handed swords.
 * Butcher's perks will apply to all cleavers.
 * Musical instrument specialisation will apply to 1h maces.
 * Ninetails perks have overall been nerfed since now there's a scaling ceiling so I gave them some extra headshot damage.
+Will apply to 3 headed flail and berserker chain now.
+* Added crossbows to militia perks

 Requires Modern Hooks and is Save Compatible.
 Compatible with SSU.